paresh113/flaskBlog/README.md

 # A programing blog

-Here I have created this blog for the pourpose of helping programmers to learn Datastructure and Algorithm in bangla.
+Here I have created this blog for the pourpose of helping programmers to learn Datastructure and Algorithm in bengali.

 ## Functionalities that will be performed by only admin